 Campbell decides to take his effort nationwide by giving presentations across the United States and releasing this movie (which you can watch for free on YouTube.)

-The movie does mainly focus on the health issues related to eating animal protein but Nelson also does cover some of the environmental impact of animal agriculture and its contribution to global warming.
+The movie does mainly focus on the health issues related to eating animal protein but Nelson also does cover some of the environmental impacts of animal agriculture and its contribution to global warming.

 We really enjoyed this movie and if you are interested in the health benefits of following a plant-based diet it is worth checking out.